Yacodo/formtools/README.markdown

 	- Options (Radio, Select and one day MultiCheckbox for name="checkbox[keyOne]" like)
 	- And Textarea (4 types ? nooo !)
 - Simple filter and validator
-	-Take a look in the source, I use some PHP function : you may need to know thier behavior -Can use Closure
+	- Take a look in the source, I use some PHP function : you may need to know thier behavior
+	- Can use Closure
-	-Need perfect filter and validator ?
+	- Need perfect filter and validator ?
 Create your own.
 - Inspired by Zend_Form system, but formtools focus only on form (Filter and Validate on ZF are reusable elsewhere)
 	- "Decorators system in ZF will be better in ZF2", if this real : formtools will be useless
 	- I create this library only for the "render system"